 In his prior career, he was the executive director of nonprofits in the fields of historic preservation, poverty, and girls’ education in East Africa.

 Taylor is a software engineer, cryptographer and bail reform activist based in Massachusetts.
-Taylor served as Restore The Fourth’s Treasurer from 2017-2020, and as Assistant Treasurer since 2020.
+Taylor has served as Restore The Fourth’s Treasurer since 2017.